 Victoria Falls

 Wow!
-Rio de Janeiro is so impressive it is on two wonders of the world lists!
-The Harbour of Rio de Janeiro is one of the natural wonders and we agree.
+Rio de Janeiro is so impressive.
+It is on two Wonders of the World lists!
+The harbor of Rio de Janeiro is one of the natural wonders, and we agree with it.
 This Brazilian city located on the Atlantic Ocean is a beach lovers paradise.
-The iconic beaches are impressive, but it is the scene of being framed by the unique mountains of Sugarloaf and Corcovado that make it truly unique.
+The iconic beaches are impressive, but the scene being framed by the unique mountains of Sugarloaf and Corcovado makes it truly unique.
 It is one of the most beautiful waterfronts we have ever seen.
 As we said above, make sure to get up in the air to really take it in, and don’t miss going up to the top of both mountains to see its beauty from all angles.

 Northern Lights

-If you haven’t witnessed the Aurora Borealis, make your way to northern Canada, Greenland, Iceland or even Northern Michigan!
-It’s true, we saw incredible northern lights in the state of Michigan.
-The Aurora Borealis one most certainly one of the world’s most incredible natural wonders.
+If you haven’t witnessed the Aurora Borealis, make your way to northern Canada, Greenland, Iceland, or even Northern Michigan!
+It’s true; we saw incredible northern lights in the state of Michigan.
+The Aurora Borealis is most certainly one of the world’s most incredible natural wonders.
 The show of colorful dancing lights in the sky needs to been seen to be believed.
 Make your way to a dark sky preserve far away from light pollution to really see the spectacular colors on display.
-One of the best places we saw them was in Jasper, Alberta where there is an annual dark sky festival each November.
+One of the best places we saw them was in Jasper, Alberta, where there is an annual dark sky festival each November.

 Grand Canyon

 If we hadn’t seen the Grand Canyon with our own eyes, I would say it shouldn’t be on the 7 natural wonders of the world list.
-However, we have been there and when you do lay eyes upon the Grand Canyon in Arizona, it is spectacular!
+However, we have been there, and when you lay your eyes upon the Grand Canyon in Arizona, it is spectacular!
 When standing on the ledge of the South Rim seems surreal.
 It looks as if you are staring at one giant painting.
-At 1.8km deep and 446km long, the Grand Canyon is massive but it isn’t the largest canyon in the world.
-However, it is so beautiful it was chosen as a one of the seven wonders thanks to having the whole package.
-The Grand Canyon is millions of years old, it is beautiful and it is easily accessible.
+At 1.8km deep and 446km long, the Grand Canyon is massive, but it isn’t the largest canyon in the world.
+However, it is so beautiful it was chosen as one of the seven wonders thanks to having the whole package.
+The Grand Canyon is millions of years old, beautiful, and easily accessible.

 Paricutin Volcano